Content on this page was generated by AI and has not been manually reviewed.

 Can I replace a VPN with AdGuard Edge extension?

 No, AdGuard Edge extension and a VPN serve different purposes.
 AdGuard Edge blocks ads and trackers in the browser, while a VPN encrypts your network traffic and hides your IP.
 They complement each other and can be used together for stronger privacy.
-Vpn on microsoft edge

 How does AdGuard Edge extension protect my privacy?

 By blocking trackers, preventing some phishing attempts, and reducing data exposure, it minimizes the amount of information sites can collect about you.
+Vpn extension for edge browser

 Does AdGuard Edge extension collect my data?